 Exchanging electronic data in a way that maximises its inherent “value” (facilitating efficient management of the data – including the identification of duplicates, searching, filtering, sorting, grouping etc) is more complicated than is the case when exchanging paper documents.

-The latest – and one of the most promising – attempts to create a protocol framework for disclosure in the electronic age has been published by TeCSA – the Technology and Construction Solicitors’ Association – at the start of November 2013.
+One of the most promising initiatives to create a protocol framework for disclosure in the electronic age has been published by TeCSA – the Technology and Construction Solicitors’ Association.

 There is a real need to ensure that the parties work in a way that delivers a defensible, proportionate and efficient disclosure process and, for perfectly understandable reasons, the judiciary’s current understanding of the issues that arise is patchy.